Mathematical Economics, BA

 2

-Students intending to major in Mathematical Economics are encouraged to take MATH 1610 Honors Calculus and to consider MATH 2600 Honors Calculus, Part II.
+Students intending to major in Mathematical Economics are encouraged to take MATH 1610 Calculus for the Mathematical Sciences.
+MATH 2200 is recommended as a preparatory elective for students seeking to strengthen their linear algebra skills before taking MATH 3000.

 3